imrahil/rockserwis_flutter/README.md

 ## TODO

+- loading JSON data from the network and storing it into objectbox DB
+- history of listened episodes
+- tracking the progress of the listened episode
-- search
+- search (?)
-- offline playback
+- offline playback - downloading the episode locally before playing
 - ...